Serenity Found in Torrey and Capitol Reef’s Cathedral Valley District

 Taking Southern Utah’s remote, less-traveled path to finding your center.

 “What happened to the road?”
 I asked my husband.
 We’d been bumping along the dirt Harnet Road through Capitol Reef National Park in our truck when suddenly the road intersected — and, to me, appeared to end — at the Fremont River.
 “It’s the river crossing we read about in the guidebook,” he replied with a grin.
 After checking the water depth to make sure it was low enough to pass, my husband steered into the river and we continued on our way.

-We were in search of a much-needed change of scenery after more than two months of isolating due to the COVID-19 pandemic (read travel tips), and at this moment, we knew we had found it.
+We were in search of a much-needed change of scenery after pandemic isolation, and at this moment, we knew we had found it.

 We started our trip in the lightly-visited town of Torrey.
 After a three-hour drive from Salt Lake City, I could feel the residual stress and anxiety of the previous weeks finally beginning to melt away as we passed through Torrey’s charming, Cottonwood tree-lined Main Street.
 We settled into town by taking a stroll along the canal — complete with a sway on a rope swing hanging from a tree near the middle of town and an ice cream cone from Slacker’s.
 We turned in early, excited for the next day’s agenda: exploring Capitol Reef’s rugged and remote Cathedral Valley District.